On average, your neighbors pay $100 a month.See Your Rates

 That can take some time if you do it yourself.
 With QuoteWizard, you can do it in seconds.
 Fill out our form and we’ll connect you to multiple top car insurance companies in West Virginia so you can compare rates and get the best coverage.

-Last year, 20,834 people used QuoteWizard to compare car insurance quotes in West Virginia from top companies and find the cheapest rates.
+Last year, 20,834 people used QuoteWizard to compare quotes from top companies and find the cheapest car insurance rates in West Virginia.

 Legally, almost all drivers in the US are required to carry a minimum level of insurance, but those levels vary significantly from state to state.
 In West Virginia, drivers need to follow what is known as the 25/50/25 rule when it comes to their insurance policies.